| 1. Brass or bronze

 is way too late.
 We need a constant porch light.

-22. The number is posted on a vertical
+21. The number is posted on a vertical

 column.
 There is not enough background.
 Sometimes the porch light shines

-behind the column so you can't see the number at all.
+from behind the column so you can't see the number at all.

-lawn sign by the road.
+lawn sign next to the road.

-24. The flag on the mailbox blocks the
+23. The flag on the mailbox blocks the

 number.
 Please move it out of the way.